Amira Malik

 Flight testing Seagliders: a new vehicle type!

-REGENT is making seagliders: electric wing-in-ground effect craft that take off from a hydrofoil.
+REGENT is making seagliders: electric blown-lift and wing-in-ground effect craft that take off from a hydrofoil.
+It’s a new type of vehicle in every sense of the word!

 Simulation informed Flight Test at REGENT

-With fly-by-wire, ground-effect, electric propulsion, and blown lift, there’s a lot of uncertainty in performance & handling qualities.
+With fly-by-wire, ground-effect, electric propulsion, and blown lift, there’s some uncertainty in performance & handling qualities.

-That’s why any flight that the seaglider does is first done 100s of time in our simulator.
-This “digital twin” of the vehicle buys back risk and is essential to our flight test campaign!
+That’s why any flight that the seaglider does is first done 100s of time in our simulator with test software I wrote.

 Sensor Evaluation Flight Test at REGENT